Kamzie/Hayao-Miyazaki---Website/README.md

-# Tribute page for Hayoa Miyazaki
+# Tribute page for Hayao Miyazaki

 A simple tribute page that celebrates the accomplishments of Hayoa Miyazaki's iconic work at Studio Ghibli.